Frequently Asked Questions about the Admission Process

 What is the process if I am invited to interview?

-After the interview, the Admissions Committee will meet to review each candidate and will decide to accept, hold, or not accept each candidate.
-Applicants will be notified of the decision in an email; applicants who are put on hold will be re-reviewed by the Committee at a future meeting.
+After the interview, the Admissions Committee will meet to review each candidate.
+Decisions will be made to accept, hold, waitlist or not accept the candidate.
+Applicants will be notified of the decision in an email; applicants who are put on hold will be re-reviewed at regular admissions committee meetings.

 What is the process if I am accepted to the program?